 “The periodic increase in blood flow during the PEMF treatment regimen provides more nutrients and better oxygen - carbon dioxide exchange in skeletal muscle and a potential for greater energy production.”
-"PEMFs increase heat-dependent blood-flow to skeletal muscle after treatment.
+"PEMFs increase heat-independent blood-flow to skeletal muscle after treatment.
 Increased blood flow, like that during exercise, enhances nutrient delivery and facilitates gas exchange in active or injured tissues."

 Tucker J. Treating Chronic Pain with Pulsed Electromagnetic Field Treatment (PEMF).
 11 Apr.
 2019, www.chiroeco.com/pemf-chronic-pain/.